This post may contain affiliate links. Please read my affiliate policy for more information.

 I’m much more likely to complete a project if I can write it down in actionable steps.
 Even though home maintenance has been the bane of my existence since my husband died, I still complete the list of fall outdoor home maintenance tasks that need to get done.

 I don’t want to complete the list, but I know I need to.

-If you’re a list-lover like me, read on for the top 7 fall outdoor maintenance tasks that you should be doing around your house.
+If you’re a list-lover like me, read on for the top 7 fall outdoor maintenance tasks that you should do around your house.
 I’ll be out pruning my plants very soon.
-I like to cut everything back in my landscaping beds before I start putting up my Halloween decorations.
+I like to cut everything back in my landscaping beds before I put up my Halloween decorations.